The Real Halloween Children’s Story with Spooky Adventure and Values

 Max spoke up, “Mrs. Willow, we want to know what Halloween is really about.
 Is it just about costumes and candy?”

 “Long ago,” she started, “Halloween was called All Hallows’ Eve.
-People celebrated it to mark the beginning of winter and endo f harvest season.
+People celebrated it to mark the beginning of winter and the end of the harvest season.

 Max and Lily listened closely, their eyes wide with wonder.